 An accompanying fully illustrated catalogue will include an essay by Adriana Proser on the history of the Rockefeller’s collecting of Asian art, as well as a plates section with brief explanatory texts on individual works in the exhibition.

-This exhibition is co-organized by the American Federation of Arts and Asia Society Museum.
+Buddha and Shiva, Lotus and Dragon is co-organized by the American Federation of Arts and Asia Society Museum.

 The national tour of the exhibition is supported in part by a grant from the National Endowment for the Arts.

 This exhibition is supported by an indemnity from the Federal Council on the Arts and the Humanities.